redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

 3. If you're testing an all VM setup, make sure you have copied the public key portion of the virtual power ssh key into the virtual power user's ~/.ssh/authorized_keys on the virtual machine host.

-4. Run the deploy-overcloud script to actually deploy the overcloud.
-Note that the variables must be exported so that their values are picked up by deploy-overcloud.
-If you put them in an rc file that you intend to source, make sure there are exports in that file as well.
+4. Create a deploy-overcloudrc script to set variable values you'll need to deploy the overcloud.
+Note that the variables must be exported so that their values are picked up by instack-deploy-overcloud.

        # CPU: number of cpus on baremetal nodes
        # MEM: amount of ram on baremetal nodes, in MB